TwoWaySix/twowaysix.github.io/docs/index.markdown

 ***Does it really matter if it is man made or not after we've let it wipe us of the planet?***

-Let's make our world worthwhile.
+Let's make the time we spend on our blue planet worthwhile.
 Not only for us, but for our children and their children.

 <br>